saikpr/xyscheduler/basic structure.md

 1) The listener daemon (will run on Slaves). will listen on 8091 port. known as slave daemon.
 2) The Job Scheduling Daemon (win run on master). will listen on 8090 port. known as master daemon Along with this we will require a program to push the jobs

-this project will also comprise of 3 different applications
+this project will also comprise of one  applications responsible
 1) To add jobs
 2) to delete jobs
 3) Show status of jobs
+syntax : ./name.py {add,del,stat} {"arg-0":"  ", "arg-1": " "..... }

 the daemons will communicate between them using http (using bottle)